 — E.G. White, The Ministry of Healing, p.
 272

-Breathing and Good Posture Fight Depression and Stress
+Oxygen and Good Posture Fight Depression and Stress

 It is important to maintain proper posture, especially for people who are depressed or are not handling stress well.
 I encourage my patients to utilize deep breathing techniques during their physical exercise session.
 Throughout the rest of the day, when conscious of their breathing, they are to attempt to breathe deeply six breaths pet minute.
 At first it will require the use of a watch and taking a breath every ten seconds, but after some practice they will be able to do this without looking at a watch.
 I also encourage deep breathing while performing the next lifestyle measure, “classical music therapy.”